-My favorite online radio show is WNYC’s Radio Lab.
+One of my favorite podcasts is WNYC’s Radio Lab.
 Most episodes involve discussion around a very complex scientific idea.
-While listening to one of their archived episodes, I came across one where they explained some of the principles behind how they make these very “heavy” topics fun, interesting and easy to learn.
+While listening to one of their archived episodes, I came across one where they explained some of the principles behind how they make these very “heavy” topics fun, interesting, and easy to learn.
 Here’s what they have to say:

 - Use analogies and metaphors – We respond to stories instead of facts and understand complex ideas much easier when we relate it to something we already understand.
 Find something normal in the world, whether it is a thing or an occurrence, that demonstrates your idea and people will grasp it much quicker.

 - Use different forms of media – When the hosts of Radio Lab are telling their stories they often use sound effects, music and other “unconventional” elements for talk radio.
 This employs different areas of the listener’s brain, helping to engage them and to bring them into the story.
 With your online platform, there are so many options that allow you to do this: use video and audio, add sketches and pictures to your blog posts, essentially tell the same story across different mediums to get the most impact.